-You love animals, but you don’t love neglectful roommates.
-Whether your roomate is always late paying rent or they don’t take proper care of their cat, dog, budgie or iguana, it’s you who feels the impact.
+So, your roommate doesn’t take care of their pets.
+You love animals, but you don’t love annoying roommates.
+Whether your roommate is always late paying rent or they don’t take proper care of their cat, dog, budgie or iguana, it’s you who feels the impact.
 So, if you find yourself regularly cleaning up poop, vacuuming hairs or sharing your chicken legs with hungry pets, how can you stay sane?

 Your roommate doesn’t walk their dog often enough